KrunalPatel27/Imprisoned/README.md

 - Implement writing into opening cutscene
 - Adding Smoother turning to characters - example guards (2h)
 - Add cutscenes as part 1.
 (5h)
-- New assets and textures for the prison.
-(5h)
 - Add example of physics: particles
 - Add fire extinguisher that blows up (physics)
 - Can add flaming head effect for guard (physics)